 1 tbsp coriander, finely chopped

 6 plum tomatoes, skinned and deseeded (see page 260)

 1 tsp balsamic vinegar, plus more to taste

 4 tsp sea salt

 3 tsp extra-virgin olive oil

 For the basil olive oil:

 For a fresh pizza you can cook the sauce at this point for about 8 minutes and then spoon a dollop onto your pizza pudas, using the back of the spoon to smooth it out.
-Pile on rocket and ricotta and drizzle with the basil oil.
-Otherwise spread the raw sauce onto the pizzas, top with your favourite ingredients, then pop it into an oven, preheated to 180ºC (fan 160ºC/gas mark 4) or under a hot grill and cook to your liking.
+Top with your favourite ingredients, then pop it into an oven, preheated to 180ºC (fan 160ºC/gas mark 4) or under a hot grill and cook to your liking.

 You can refrigerate leftover sauce for up to a week.
 Alternatively, freeze it for up to 3 months.
 The easiest way to do this is to spoon it into muffin tins and freeze until solid.
 Pop the frozen cubes out of the moulds and transfer to a freezer container.
 Thaw overnight before using on pizza pudas.